"Hey Onyx, explain the difference between Low Tops, High Tops, and Low Riders to me."

 To answer the question simply, it comes down to how much wrist wrap support you want.
-If you have had any wrist issues in the past or like to ensure your wrist is locked in super tight preventing extension, we always suggest the High Tops.
-The additional leather that arches up along the back of your hand provides that support and prevents your wrist from extending.
+If you have had any wrist issues in the past or like to ensure your wrist is locked in super tight preventing too much extension, we always suggest the High Tops.
+The additional leather that arches up along the back of your hand provides that extra support you need.

-If you're still not 100% sure what wrap would work best for you we have designed the perfect combination of the Low Tops and High Tops...
+If you're needing something in the middle, we have designed the perfect combination of the Low Tops and High Tops...
 The Low Riders!
-The Low Riders are the same design as the Low Tops but have the same thickness and support as the High Tops.
+The Low Riders have the same narrow design as the Low Tops with the thickness and support similar to the High Tops.
 We have a variety of athletes from Weightlifting, CrossFit, ShotPut, Physique Training, and Powerlifting who fall in love with these wraps.

 6" and less = Small

 7"-7.5" = Medium or Large depending on how much wrist coverage you want

 Wrist Sizing for Low Riders and Low Tops

 6" and less = XSmall

 Questions to ask yourself to decide which you think would be best:

 Wrist Injury Support